-- The Trust Board approves the Trust policy; it has a duty under the Education Regulations Act 2010 to ensure arrangements are made to safeguard and promote the welfare of students. - the Local Governing Body annually scrutinises and approves the individual academy routines and practices - the Principal is responsible for ensuring the academy aligns to the Trust's mission and values, follows Trust policy and that their individual academy has strong behaviour practices to support staff in managing behaviour, including the use of sanction and praise / reward - the Principal and staff have the power to use reasonable force and other physical contact in order to maintain and restore order (as stipulated in the Care and Control Policy), but cannot, under any circumstances, use force as a form of punishment.
-Corporate punishment of any kind is entirely illegal - the Principal and delegated staff have the power to search students, screen electronic devices, and to confiscate property in circumstances that align with the Care and Control of Students Policy and section 8.0 of this policy (see below) - the Principal and delegated staff have the power to discipline students outside of school hours if it is a school-related matter, or the student's actions undermine the safety of anyone from our community or the good reputation of the Trust - all academies have the power to impose detentions outside of school hours, without parental consent.
+- The trust board approves the trust policy; it has a duty under the Education Regulations Act 2010 to ensure arrangements are made to safeguard and promote the welfare of students. - the principal is responsible for ensuring the academy aligns to our trust's mission and values, follows trust policy and that their individual academy has strong behaviour practices to support staff in managing behaviour, including the use of sanction and praise / reward - the principal and staff have the power to use reasonable force and other physical contact in order to maintain and restore order (as stipulated in the Care and Control Policy), but cannot, under any circumstances, use force as a form of punishment.
+Corporate punishment of any kind is entirely illegal - the principal and delegated staff have the power to search students, screen electronic devices, and to confiscate property in circumstances that align with the Care and Control of Students Policy and section 8.0 of this policy (see below) - the principal and delegated staff have the power to discipline students outside of school hours if it is a school-related matter, or the student's actions undermine the safety of anyone from our community or the good reputation of our trust - all academies have the power to impose detentions outside of school hours, without parental consent.
 However we do always inform our parents when a detention or correction is to occur outside of the usual working day - all our academies work actively within local partnerships (Local Authority Partnership, Behaviour and Attendance Collaboration, Fair Access Protocol: LAP, BAC, FAP) to improve the standard of behaviour across the city